sagemath/git-developer-guide/developer/trac.rst

 If you have code which fixes a bug or deals with some issue in Sage, here is what to do.
 First, use Mercurial to create a patch file.
-See :ref:`chapter-walk-through` for more information on using Mercurial to produce/manage patches.
+See :ref:`chapter-walk-through-old` for more information on using Mercurial to produce/manage patches.
 If the issue has been reported as a ticket on the trac server, attach your patch file to that ticket: go to the ticket, click on the "Attach File" button, and follow the